 Personal Exemptions: A deduction for exemptions claimed on a tax return.
 Exemptions refer to the taxpayer, the taxpayer’s spouse, and people listed as dependent on the tax return.

 PCS: Permanent change of station for a military service member.

 Pension: A series of definitely determinable payments made to an employee or survivor (the beneficiary of a deceased employee’s pension) after the employee retires from work.

 Period of Stay: Amount of time a taxpayer stays in a foreign country, which is one of the factors used to determine whether the taxpayer is eligible for the foreign earned income exclusion.
 To meet the period of stay requirement, the taxpayer must meet either the Bona Fide Residency test or the Physical Presence test.

-Personal Exemption: An exemption that allows taxpayers to claim themselves as exemptions on their tax return.
-Also included in this category is the taxpayer’s spouse, when filing a joint return.
+Personal Exemption: An exemption that allows taxpayers to claim themselves as exemptions on their tax returns.
+Also included in this category is the taxpayer’s spouse when filing a joint return.